-Rio Tinto has safety as a core value and has in place a comprehensive set of safety standards to ensure that it provides a safe working environment and that its employees and contractors comply with best practice safety procedures.
-Bougainville Copper complies with the requirements of the Rio Tinto Safety policy.
+Rio Tinto places safety at the forefront and has in place a comprehensive set of safety standards to ensure that it provides a safe working environment and that its employees and contractors comply with best practice safety procedures.
+Bougainville Copper complies with the requirements of the Rio Tinto safety policy.